TimesGhana

 How Ghana Gained Independence

-So many Ghanaians have no idea what the independence struggle was like, the colonial era, and even the pre-colonial era.
+So many Ghanaians have no idea what the independence struggle was like, the colonial era, or even the pre-colonial era.
 We can hardly discuss Ghana’s independence history without taking a stroll down memory lane to discuss a little about the pre-colonial era.

-In this article, we will be sharing some little knowledge on how Ghana gained its independence in 1957.
+In this article, we will be sharing some knowledge on how Ghana gained its independence in 1957.

 The Pre-Colonial Era

-The cargo contained gold, hence, the name of the area, Gold Coast.
-This led to trade in gold in that region and consequently the rapid development of what is known as Akwamu in the seventeenth century.
+The cargo contained gold, hence the name of the area, Gold Coast.
+This led to trade in gold in that region and, consequently, the rapid development of what is known as Akwamu in the seventeenth century.
 The dominance of this region was taken over by the Ashanti in the eighteenth century.
-The Danes, English, and Dutch became the major traders in the area but this time the object of trade was slaves, not gold.
+The Danes, English, and Dutch became the major traders in the area, but this time the object of trade was slaves, not gold.

-With the advancement of the slave trade, the Ashanti people became stronger ruling the whole central region and their king, Asantehene, enthroning a golden stool.
-As the Europeans outlawed the slave trade, the Ashanti people lost most of their power leading to several wars.
-They continually gained power in the region and by 1874, the southern regions became a British Colony known by the name Gold Coast.
-Three decades later the British gained full control of the Ashanti region as well.
+With the advancement of the slave trade, the Ashanti people became stronger, ruling the whole central region, and their king, Asantehene, enthroned a golden stool.
+As the Europeans outlawed the slave trade, the Ashanti people lost most of their power, leading to several wars.

 The Colonial Era and the Independence Struggle

-January 1, 1902, saw Ashanti declared as a British Crown Colony while the regions further north were named as the Northern Protectorate of the Gold Coast.
-The colonial period was relatively peaceful, prosperous, and uneventful.
-After the Second World War, the story changed as events in the Gold Coast region moved so fast leading to the region gaining independence.
-This revolution was led by Kwame Nkrumah who had returned home after a 12-year sojourn in the United States and Britain studying and practicing radical politics.
+After the Second World War, the story changed as events in the Gold Coast region moved so fast, leading to the region gaining independence.
+This revolution was led by Kwame Nkrumah, who had returned home after a 12-year sojourn in the United States and Britain studying and practicing radical politics.

-In 1946, Nkrumah was invited home to be the general secretary of the United Gold Coast Convention (UGCC) which was a body clamoring for self-government in the region.
-The body had already won the right to be part of the legislature ensuring an African majority in the assembly.
+In 1946, Nkrumah was invited home to be the general secretary of the United Gold Coast Convention (UGCC), which was a body clamoring for self-government in the region.
+The body had already won the right to be part of the legislature, ensuring an African majority in the assembly.
 What they were after was a major share in executive power.

-Upon Nkrumah’s arrival, the popularity of the struggle spread like wildfire resulting in several riots in February 1948.
-This alarmed the UGCC leaders and the result of the unrest was a split the following year leading to the formation of the Convention People’s Party by Nkrumah in 1949.
-The new party was committed to the struggle for immediate self-government under the leadership of Nkrumah.
+Upon Nkrumah’s arrival, the popularity of the struggle spread like wildfire, resulting in several riots in February 1948.
+This alarmed the UGCC leaders, and the result of the unrest was a split the following year, leading to the formation of the Convention People’s Party by Nkrumah in 1949.

-By the beginning of the next year, several peaceful protests were led by the leader of the CPP leading to his arrest and imprisonment.
 Despite his absence, the CPP won convincingly in the first general elections in the Gold Coast held in 1951.
-Consequently, Nkrumah is released from incarceration to join the government and by 1952 he became the Prime Minister.
+Consequently, Nkrumah was released from incarceration to join the government, and by 195,2 he became the Prime Minister.

 Post-Colonial Era